 CWA's more than 500,000 members employed in office environments are exposed to many work-related occupational safety and health hazards.
 In coordination with the Union's Occupational Safety and Health Department, local leaders and members have identified many of these offices as containing hazardous and unhealthful materials.
 A primary office safety and health problem is indoor air pollution.

-An indoor air pollution problem exists when a limited amount of fresh air is circulated throughout the office (tight building syndrome); air is circulated at too fast a rate within the workplace; toxic substances are present in the office environment; or outside air circulated into the workplace is polluted.
+An indoor air pollution problem exists when a limited amount of fresh air is circulated throughout the office work environment (tight building syndrome), air is circulated at too fast a rate within the workplace, toxic substances are present in the office environment, or outside air circulated into the workplace is polluted.

 There are several variables that contribute to indoor air pollution.
 Such factors include the use of chemicals like formaldehyde in carpets and furniture; carbon monoxide given off by cigarette smoke and outside traffic; polychlorinated biphenyls contained in electrical transformers; radiation from building insulation; ozone from copiers; and solvents used in cleaners, glues, copiers; and the ventilation system itself.

 Also, there are natural causes for indoor air pollution.
 For example, humans exhale carbon dioxide, which in small quantities is not toxic, but may become hazardous if high concentrations are allowed to accumulate.
 Micro-organisms or bacteria may also be present within the ventilation system.
 If micro-organisms do develop, they may spread throughout the entire workplace or building by means of the ventilation system.